UDST/pandana/docs/installation.rst

 conda
 ~~~~~

-Pandana and some of its dependencies are hosted on
+Pandana is hosted on
-`UrbanSim Inc's Anaconda repository <https://anaconda.org/synthicity>`__.
+`UDST's Anaconda repository <https://anaconda.org/udst>`__.
+Other dependencies
+can be installed through the `conda-forge` channel.
-To add this as a default installation channel for conda run this code
+To add these as default installation channels for conda, run this code
 in a terminal::

+    conda config --add channels udst
-    conda config --add channels synthicity
+    conda config --add channels conda-forge

 Then you can install pandana::